sefinek24/Sefinek-Blocklist-Collection/README.md

 If you have any suggestions or additions that you think would improve this project, please don't hesitate to share them with me.
 I warmly invite you to contribute to this project by submitting a Pull request, where you can contribute your changes.
 Your efforts and insights will be greatly valued and will contribute to making this project even better and more beneficial for others.<br>
-Thank you in advance for your valuable contribution!
+Thank you for your valuable contribution in advance!

 ## 📥 How to clone the repository?